Azure/AVM-Test/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {"clientId": "<client_id>", "clientSecret": "<client_secret>", "subscriptionId": "<subscriptionId>", "tenantId": "<tenant_id>" }
 ```

-**Make sure you create this object as one continuous string as shown above** - using the information you collected during [Step 1](#1-setup-your-azure-test-environment).
+**Make sure you create this object as one continuous string as shown above** - using the information you collected during [Step 2](#2-configure-a-deployment-identity-in-azure).
 Failing to format the secret as above, causes GitHub to consider each line of the JSON object as a separate secret string.
 If you're interested, you can find more information about this object [here](https://github.com/Azure/login#configure-deployment-credentials).

 {{% /notice %}}

-{{% notice style="info" title="Special case: TOKEN_NAMEPREFIX" %}}

-To lower the barrier to entry and allow users to easily define their own naming conventions, we introduced a default 'name prefix' for all deployed resources.

-This prefix is **only** used by the CI environment you validate your modules in, and doesn't affect the naming of any resources you deploy as part of any multi-module solutions (applications/workloads) based on the modules.

-Each pipeline in AVM deploying resources uses a logic that automatically replaces "tokens" (i.e., placeholders) in any module test file.
-These tokens are, for example, included in the resources names (e.g. `'name: kvlt-${namePrefix}'`).
-Tokens are stored as repository secrets to facilitate maintenance.

-{{% /notice %}}
+{{% /expand %}}

 ### 3.2.
 Enable actions